JigsawStack/insanely-fast-whisper-api/README.md

 Since this is a dockerized app, you can deploy it to any cloud provider that supports docker and GPUs with a few config tweaks.

 ## Full managed and scalable API
-[JigsawStack](https://jigsawstack.com) provides a bunch of powerful APIs for various use cases while keeping cost low.
+[JigsawStack](https://jigsawstack.com) provides a bunch of powerful APIs for various use cases while keeping costs low.
 This project will soon be available as a fully managed API on JigsawStack with tons more optimization to reduce cost with high uptime.
 You can sign up [here](https://jigsawstack.com) for free!

 ## API usage

 ### Authentication

 If you had set up the `ADMIN_KEY` environment secret.
-You'll need to pass `x-admin-api-key` in the header with the value of the key your set.
+You'll need to pass `x-admin-api-key` in the header with the value of the key you previously set.

 ### Query params
 | Name    | value |